 At this point, you might be tempted to jump into recording right away.
 But before hitting the red button, 🔴 it’s really important that you already have the structure of your episode in mind.

 Whether you opt for a story format or an interview, for example, I strongly suggest writing a script for your podcast.
-I’m not talking about writing down every single sentence you’re going to say but, rather, having at least a clear idea of the subjects you wish to discuss or where and how you want to take your guests during the interview.
+I’m not talking about writing down every single sentence you’re going to say but, rather, having at least a clear idea of the subjects you wish to discuss or where and how you want to take your podcast guests during the interview.
 This will avoid your awkward silent pauses and stammering. 🤪

 You can think of it a bit like the outline of an essay.
 For example, for an interview, which is one of the most popular formats for podcasters, we might imagine a structure like this:

-2) First part of your podcast
+2) The 1st part of your podcast

-4) Quick summary of the episode
+4) A quick summary of the episode

 6) Encouragements to leave positive feedback on listening platforms